 - Periodontal Debridement (deep cleaning)

 A specific plan for your treatment will be explained to you.
-With the aid of x-ray pictures, a faculty member and student will determine your dental condition and recommend a general outline of dental hygiene treatment and a way to complete it.
+With the aid of dental radiographs, a faculty member and student will determine your dental condition and recommend a general outline of dental hygiene treatment and a way to complete it.
 Generally, a complete prophylaxis (teeth cleaning) for a patient who has regular dental care requires a minimum of one to two appointments of two to four hours each.

 Payment for services rendered: